damooola/sneakerx/README.md

 - **Browse Sneakers**: View descriptions, prices, and images of various New Balance sneakers.
 - **Search Functionality**: Easily find your favorite sneakers using the search feature.
-- **Shopping Cart**: Add sneakers to your cart and proceed to checkout.
+- **Shopping Cart**: Add and remove sneakers to your cart and proceed to checkout.

 ## Sneaker Models